eregnier/Flask_AuthOOB/README.md

-API_URL # api url where lives this extensions routes SECRET_KEY # make it possible to generate salt passwords EMAIL_SENDER # email that appears in auth sent emails
+API_URL # api url where lives this extensions routes SECRET_KEY # make it possible to generate salt passwords EMAIL_SENDER # email that appears in auth sent emails SENDGRID_API_KEY # Sendgrid api key to send email using this provider
 ```

 And that's all !